agodhani/sm-business-web-builder/development_documentation/phase1_implementation_plan.md

 - Qwen may choose dependencies and must output a complete generated-site `package.json`.
 - Phase 1 local generation assumes generated code is trusted; production guardrails are deferred to the Release Phase.
 - Images are passed as available assets and may be used wherever they improve the site.
 Do not force a gallery by default.
+- Form input is already structured.
+Phase 1 should build the normalized brief and generation context deterministically instead of asking Qwen to normalize, plan, or produce story requirements before final site generation.
+- The primary model call is the site-code generation call.
+Repair calls are only for generated-site install/build failures.
-- The generated site is installed and run with per-project dependencies inside its own `site/` directory.
+- The generated site is installed with `npm` and per-project dependencies inside its own `site/` directory.
+- Failed generated-site install/build validation remains visible to the user with logs.
+- A limited Qwen repair attempt may run only after generated-site install/build validation fails.
 - The builder launches one generated-site preview process at a time on an available local port and stores preview metadata/logs.
+- Successful generation auto-starts preview after validation passes.
+- Builder app restarts must not automatically respawn generated-site previews; users explicitly start preview again.
 - `Edit + Regenerate` is the primary iteration path and creates a new version folder.
+- `Regenerate Without Changes` is nice-to-have and not required for Phase 1.

 ---